Altoidnerd/bitcoin-price/README.md

 ![log-plot.png](http://i.imgur.com/EsOkkkt.png "Actually this image is a log plot, but it's only a slight modification - see log-plot-expample.py")

+... actually this image is a log plot, but it's only a slight modification - see log-plot-expample.py.

 # bitcoin-data manipulaton and plotting

 Get bitcoin price data from the coinbase API and parse it into an easily manipulated form.